ansible/awx/docs/docsite/rst/release_notes/relnotes.rst

 - The ability to disable local system users and only pull users from configured identity providers
 - Additional Prometheus metrics for tracking job event processing performance
 - New ``awx-manage`` command for dumping host automation information
-- Red Hat Insights as an inventory source
 - Ability to set server-side password policies using Django's ``AUTH_PASSWORD_VALIDATORS`` setting
 - Support for Centrify Vault as a credential lookup plugin
 - Support for namespaces in Hashicorp Vault credential plugin